Icel Technik Santoku – precise cutting in Japanese style

 Technical specifications and maintenance

-With the Icel Technik Santoku, you will receive:
+With the Icel Technik Santoku you get:

 - A versatile Japanese-inspired chef's knife with optimal sharpness